This documentation page assumes that you already have a SeekTable account. Create your free account by signing up.

 SeekTable includes built-in DuckDB engine which can be used as a data source with SQL-compatible database connector.

 DuckDB is a fast in-process analytical OLAP database suitable for near-real time reporting and analytics.
 With DuckDB you can get high-performance low-cost DW that lives inside SeekTable!
-Also DuckDB may be useful for querying really large CSV or JSON files directly (or querying multiple files at once), query Parquet files and combine data from multiple datasets (JOIN/UNION) into one report.
-More than that, these datasets are not obligated to be local files: they may be downloaded from URLs and/or Amazon S3 storage.
+Also DuckDB may be useful for querying really large CSV or JSON files directly (multiple files at once), Parquet files, Apache Iceberg format and combining data from multiple data sources (JOIN/UNION) into a single report.
+Note that datasets are not obligated to be local files: they may be downloaded from URLs and/or a cloud storage (Amazon S3, Azure Blob, Google Cloud Storage).

 DuckDB connector can be used as a client for MotherDuck cloud service.